|

 Atlantic Avenue Armory homeless shelter after a bitter

-divorce in 1997.
 He is an urban success story.
 A man

 who rescued himself from the gutter after a wake up call